infinum/js-pipeline/Readme.md

 ### Inputs

-Inputs that should be defined in the workflow file:
+Inputs that should be defined in the workflow file are listed bellow.
+They are not required if you're not using the job that requires them.

 | property | description | Relevant jobs | required | default |
 | --- | --- | --- | --- | --- |